Cleveland Browns acquire Odell Beckham Jr. from New York Giants

 The trade is the second major one involving a star wide receiver in four days as the Pittsburgh Steelers recently sent Antonio Brown to the Oakland Raiders.

 While Beckham is immensely talented, there is some baggage as he can be temperamental and difficult.
+He was suspended for one game for his on-field battles with Carolina cornerback Josh Norman.
 He also comes off two injury-plagued years.
 Before last season, he became the league's highest-paid receiver with a five-year, $90 million contract extension.

 The Giants had been reluctant to trade Beckham, with GM Dave Gettleman insisting over the past few months that the club did not sign him to the historic deal in late August to trade him.
-But the Browns were persistent and Dorsey, who has done a phenomenal job remoulding the Browns since coming to Cleveland at the end of 2017, came up with a package the Giants simply couldn't resist.
+But the Browns were persistent and Dorsey, who has remoulded the Browns since coming to Cleveland at the end of 2017, came up with a package the Giants simply couldn't resist.

+"John Dorsey is officially a genius..." tweeted Browns defensive back Damarious Randall.

 And now new Browns coach Freddie Kitchens has another playmaker for Mayfield, the No. 1 overall pick last year who had a dazzling debut season in which he set the NFL record for touchdown passes by a rookie.